-As we all continue to shelter at home in the time of coronavirus, I’ve been going back through my old journals that log the many travels I have been fortunate to go on through the years.
+As we all continue to shelter at home in the time of coronavirus, I’ve been going back through my old journals that log the many travels I have been fortunate to go on through over the years.
 From Log 71 (of 244 and counting), I came across the first trip I made to Ethiopia in 1998.
-Thought I’d share one leg of that trip with you on a rainy, gray Good Friday in San Diego, California in 2020.
+Thought I’d share one leg of that trip with you on a rainy, gray Good Friday in San Diego, California, in 2020.

 Friday, 13 November 1998

 Bahir Dar, Ethiopia – The soft crunch of footsteps along the gravel path outside my small hotel room lifted me to the new day.
-Peering through the thin white curtains I could see early rising cormorants skimming the glassy surface of Lake Tana, their long necks outstretched, white diamond-shaped patches highlighting the back of their coal-black wings.
+Peering through the thin white curtains, I could see early rising cormorants skimming the glassy surface of Lake Tana, their long necks outstretched, white diamond-shaped patches highlighting the back of their coal-black wings.

 After two days in Bahir Dar where we visited the Tis Abay Falls and explored the small islands of Lake Tana, we would fly north to Lalibela, UNESCO’s first World Heritage site, famous for its ancient churches sculpted from solid rock.

 We had been in Ethiopia for several weeks by then and had continued to be taken by the beauty of the country and the friendliness of her people.
-Yet beneath the surface, there lingered a strong political undertone brought on by the border war with Eritrea, the one-time Ethiopian state, but now independent neighbor to the north.
-As a result, tourist travel to the northern tier of religious towns in Ethiopia had suffered considerably and our flight was only scattered with fellow passengers.
+Yet beneath the surface, there lingered a strong political undertone brought on by the border war with Eritrea, the onetime Ethiopian state, but now independent neighbor to the north.
+As a result, tourist travel to the northern tier of religious towns in Ethiopia had suffered considerably, and our flight was only scattered with fellow passengers.

 On the short 30-minute hop from Bahir Dar to Lalibela, we flew over what seemed an ocean of stone where the farmer was an interloper, the herder a masochist.
 The land below gave nothing away except its sulfurous clouds of dust, yet was worked by its people with the efficiency of maggots, nothing left to waste.